Choosing a Dress Watch: The Best Guide for Real Guys

 Do I really need a dress watch?
 What are the rules?

-Here’s the deal: The only time the average guy is going to wear a dress watch is when he’s wearing a suit.
+Here’s the deal: The only time the average guy is going to wear a dress watch is when he’s wearing a suit (here’s some help with figuring out those buttons, guys).
 And most guys only wear suits to weddings or funerals, and these events have a way of sending men into a tailspin.

 Relax.
 It’s not that serious.